 Photo: Bern Tourism

 12. Only making expat friends.
-A common mistake by foreigners everywhere is not to make ‘native’ friends in your adopted home and clump together with your fellow expats instead.
+A common mistake by foreigners everywhere is not to make ‘local’ friends in your adopted home and clump together with your fellow expats instead.
 While it can be hard to make friends with the sometimes reserved Swiss, once you do get to know them they’ll be friends for life.
 Join a sports club or do a language exchange to get you started.

 13. Crossing the road without waiting for the green man.
 One habit that often bemuses expats is seeing the rule-abiding Swiss waiting obediently for the green man rather than crossing a road without ‘permission’, even if there’s no traffic coming.
-On the other hand, people seem to take their life in their hands on crosswalks unregulated by traffic lights.
+On the other hand, people in Switzerland seem to take their life in their hands on crosswalks unregulated by traffic lights.
 Though pedestrians have priority, don’t expect that cars will automatically stop – they often don’t.

 14. Queuing.
 The Swiss rarely queue at bus stops, shop tills or anywhere else, for that matter.
 So get out of the habit quickly or you’ll just end up feeling frustrated.